HausDAO/protocol-guild-contracts/README.md

       - Assuming updates are done quarterly, if a member is a full-time contributor, but only worked 2 months in the quarter, their timeWeighting for that quarter would be 67 (2/3 expressed as a whole number).
 2. Then the contract goes through the registry to perform two calculation loops: once to take the sum of the square root of each member's total, then again to calculate the square root of each member's total as a proportion of the total, to allow us to get the percent allocated per member for 0xSplits.
     - Members whose activity multiplier = 0 are skipped in the calculation loops
-3. At this point there are two arrays (the accounts and their percentages), which are passed to the Splits contract, to update it.
+3. At this point there are two arrays (the accounts and their percentages), which are passed to the Split contract, to update it.

 **A note on the timing of creating proposals, "Update" and "Distribute":**